A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 In fact, to study prediction-based inference, we will show in our theoretical analyses that it is central to generalize this notion of data masking-and-imputation by missingness pattern $k$ from the fully observed subjects ($\cC_i=\infty$) to the entire population.
 For each missingness pattern $k=1, \ldots, K$, let the random vector $\vY^{(k)}_{\text{imp}} = \left \{G_{k}(\vY), h_{k}\left (G_{k}(\vY) \right ) \right \}$ be comprised of observed components $G_{k}(\vY)$ and masked-and-imputed components $h_{k}\left (G_{k}(\vY)\right)$, where $\vY$ follows the population \textit{full-data} distribution $\b{P}_{\vY}$.
 We assume that $\vY^{(k)}_{\text{imp}}$ is distributed according to a population-level distribution $\b{P}^{(k)}_{\vY_{\text{imp}}}$.
 We note two key points.
 First, $h_k$ can be deterministic or stochastic as long as there exists a fixed population distribution $\b{P}^{(k)}_{\vY_{\text{imp}}}$ which we will assume in theoretical analyses (Section \ref{sec:methodology}).
 This assumption is less tenable if the prediction mappings $\{h_k\}$ shift over time, e.g., due to model updates that are continually pushed into online repositories to progressively impute different subsets of data.
-Second, the current setup does not require distinct prediction models to be trained for each of the $K$ missingness patterns.
-When assuming type (c) variables exist, the predictions can be accomplished by using at most $q$ univariate base prediction models whenever a missing value is encountered.
+Second, the current setup does not require distinct prediction models to be trained for each missingness pattern.
+In practice, the predictions can be accomplished by using at most $q$ univariate base prediction models for type (a) and (b) variables, whenever a missing value is encountered.
 In this sense, $h_k$ can be viewed as invoking a subset of $\sum_{j}(1-R^{(k)}_j)$ of the $q$ base prediction models for missingness pattern $k$.
-For example, the model for predicting diabetes status ($Y_{i1}$) using BMI only ($Y_{ip}$) can be used for any missingness pattern $k$ with $R^{(k)}_{1}=0$ and $R^{(k)}_p=1$.
+For example, the model for predicting diabetes status using BMI only can be used for any missingness pattern $k$ with observed BMI and missing diabetes status.
 As a result, although the number of missingness patterns may grow exponentially with the number of variables $p$, the number of base prediction models required increases only linearly.